 Quorn HallTom and Mandy Clarke of Quorn Hill Pastoral in Campbell Town have a long histroy of wool growing in the midlands of Tasmania.Read more

 BictonGeorge Gatenby is the 8th generation to farm 'Bicton' since Tasmanian European settlement in 1823.
-Bushrangers of times past were known to hide in the caves that sit above the property on the western tiers.Read more
+Bushrangers of times past were known to hide in the caves that sit above the property.Read more

 WindfallsMary and Warwick O’Connor of Windfalls in the Midlands of Tasmania have a passion for wool and love the lifestyle and environment in which they grow it.Read more